Fund Rules

 One of the roles of the Fund Operator is to ensure that these rules are complied with by all Project Participants.
 If proposals are submitted to the wrong category or evaluated to be in breach of these Fund Rules, the Fund Operator will require Project Participants to resubmit their proposal to an alternative category or to withdraw their proposal, before Community Review ends.
 Project Participants are strongly advised to match their proposals to suitable challenge briefs as much as possible or to seek guidance to avoid any surprises.

 Proposals are also reviewed by Community Reviewers.
 These are members of the community who volunteer to provide their opinion and feedback on proposals in exchange for a fee.
 Community Reviewers play an important role in the Catalyst funding process by providing information which can be used by voters to inform their voting decisions.
 Community Reviewers also offer feedback to Project Participants by providing rationale for their scores.
-In order to participate as a Community Reviewer in Fund13, identity verification is a requirement.
+In order to participate as a Community Reviewer in Project Catalyst, identity verification is a requirement.

 Community Reviewers will read a proposal and assign it a score between 1 and 5 for each of the 3 criteria (impact, feasibility/capability, and value for money).
 The individual scores across the three criteria will give an overall score for the proposal.